 Throughout, students are explicitly taught to reflect and provide feedback on what strategies or tools work best for their particular learning differences and strengths, and, ultimately, as they mature, students are expected to be able to apply these strategies independently and advocate for accommodations they may need.

-DVFS offers a college-preparatory experience to students in grades 5 - 12 with learning differences, particularly in reading (dyslexia), writing (dysgraphia), math (dyscalculia), memory (long-term and working), processing speed, ADHD and executive functioning.
+DVFS offers a college-preparatory experience to students with learning differences, particularly in reading (dyslexia), writing (dysgraphia), math (dyscalculia), memory (long-term and working), processing speed, ADHD and executive functioning.
 Our lower school program's focus on closing the gap in basic, foundational skills (grades 3-5) creates the framework for more content-rich work in the middle school (grades 6-8).
 Our upper school program (grades 9-12) emphasizes self-advocacy and moving toward more independent work as critical skills for success in college and beyond.

 We cover challenging content at a patient pace.
 Our expectations of our students are high and our course content is consistent with a strong college preparatory curriculum – but with extra time devoted to remediation and skills-building needed to empower students to become independent learners.

-Our curriculum is grounded in research-based methods and techniques for teaching students with learning differences, such as the Orton-Gillingham approach to reading instruction.
+Our curriculum is grounded in research and experience-based methods and techniques for teaching students with learning differences, such as the Orton-Gillingham approach to reading instruction.
 Teachers address students' varied learning needs by using multisensory teaching methods and by direct teaching of learning strategies.

 We use the tools of technology effectively.
 Our teachers draw from an array of proven technologies to help each of their students thrive.